stoeps13/connections-doc/source/connectors/enduser/t_files_windows_upload_comm.md

     When you open the activity in Connections, your file is in the community.

+    !!! note
-    **Note:** A file that is shared with or uploaded to a community inherits the visibility of that community.
+    A file that is shared with or uploaded to a community inherits the visibility of that community.
 For example, if the community is public all files within the community are also automatically public.

 If you want to add a file to a community that already displays in your HCL Connections navigation pane, expand the community list so you can see the Files folder for the target community and drag in a file to upload it to the community.